International Herald Tribune: The International Herald Tribune years

-In October 2002, it was announced that the Times would buy out the Post's interest, for an amount of around $70 million.
+In October 2002, it was announced that The New York Times Company ("The Times") would buy out the Post's interest, for an amount of around $70 million.
 The Times thereby became the sole owner of the International Herald Tribune.
 The change became effective with the edition published on January 2, 2003.
 The headquarters for the paper remained at its site in Neuilly-sur-Seine.
 The Times subsequently folded the International Herald Tribune website into its own website during 2009.

 In 2005 the paper opened its Asia newsroom in Hong Kong.
 In April 2001, the Japanese newspaper The Asahi Shimbun (朝日新聞) tied up with the International Herald Tribune and published an English-language newspaper, the International Herald Tribune/Asahi Shimbun.
 After the Washington Post sold its stake in the International Herald Tribune, it continued being published under the name International Herald Tribune/Asahi Shimbun, but it was discontinued in February 2011.

 By 2008, the circulation of the paper was over 240,000.
 By the early 2010s, the Internet edition of the paper was receiving some seven million visitors per month, and overall the IHT represented one of the biggest global media entities.

 Writers and journalists

 Throughout its history the Paris-based paper had a glittering stable of writers and journalists.
 Among the most well-known were the humorist Art Buchwald, the fashion editor Suzy Menkes, jazz critic Mike Zwerin and food writers Waverly Root and Patricia Wells.
-Former executive editors include John Vinocur, David Ignatius and Michael Getler.
+Former executive editors include Philip Manning Foisie, John Vinocur, David Ignatius and Michael Getler.

 The final years

 In 2013, the New York Times Company announced that the International Herald Tribune was being renamed The International New York Times.

 On October 14, 2013, a Monday, the International Herald Tribune appeared on newsstands for the last time and ceased publication under that name.

-In 2016 the Paris offices closed amid massive layoffs.
+In 2016, the NYT Paris offices, acquired from the IHT, closed amid massive layoffs.
 The National Book Review called it "end of a romantic era in international journalism".

 Archives

 The archives of the International Herald Tribune, all the articles from 1887 until 2013, were sold or licensed to the Gale company, where they began appearing in 2017.

 This material is not available from any New York Times archive.
-(The New York Times website does host a very limited selection of "retrospective" stories from the 1887–2013 years, a collection that became available in 2017, the same year that the full archives became available on Gale.)
+The New York Times website does, however, host a very limited selection of "retrospective" stories from the 1887–2013 years, a collection that became available in 2017, the same year that the full archives became available on Gale.